vacu9708/Study-records/Development methodology/Object Oriented Programming/readme.md

 }
 ~~~
 Whether pay_type is samsung or apple, Pay_service does not need to be changed thanks to the **polymorphism** of Pay_type.(loose coupling)

-### Dependency injection
-Dependency injection means providing the dependencies of a class from outside of the class, rather than creating them within the class itself.